 Applicants to each of the five graduate degree programs must meet Graduate College admission requirements, in addition to requirements of the academic unit offering the program.
-For application requirements and deadlines of the Graduate College, see "Admission to the Graduate College," on this page.
-For application requirements and deadlines of each program, refer to the specific program section within "Graduate Programs and Courses," page 98.
+For application requirements and deadlines of the Graduate College, see "Admission to the Graduate College," page 84.
+For application requirements and deadlines of each program, refer to the specific program section within "Graduate Programs and Courses," page 99.

 Doctor of Philosophy Degree in Environmental Design and Planning.
 Applicants to the Ph.D. program must have completed a master's degree in architecture, environmental resources, graphic design, industrial design, interior design, landscape architecture, or planning, or must be able to demonstrate equivalent standing.
-The degree is structured as a 54 semester-hour postmaster's program, and not as an 84hour postbaccalaureate program.
-The following test scores are required: Graduate Record Examination scores and Test of English as a Foreign Language (TOEFL) score of at least 600 from applicants whose native language is not English.
+The degree is structured as a 54-semester-hour postmaster's program, and not as an 84semester-hour postbaccalaureate program.
+The following test scores are required: Graduate Record Examination scores and Test of English as a Foreign Language (TOEFL) score of at least 600 (250 for the computer-based version), from applicants whose native language is not English.

-Master of Architecture.
+Master of Architecture Degree.
 Admission as a graduate student to the Master of Architecture program is a two-part process and is granted only with the approval of both the Graduate College and the School of Architecture.